Fidode07/NitroUnlocker/README.md

 # ✍ Usage

-First of all, you need Python and NodeJS (npx).
+First of all, you need Python.
 The tool was developed in Python 3.8 so ...
 I recommend this version of Python.
 Then just navigate to the script and run main.py.

 <strong>NOTE:</strong> You may start discord first!